pbkhrv/proj-sh/README.md

 # proj-sh

-"Why type the full name of the source code directory that you are trying 'cd' into?"
+"Why type the full name of the source code directory that you are trying to 'cd' into when you can make your shell do the work?"

 # Yes, why?